 A high asset divorce can be complicated.
 With so much money and other assets involved, it’s not uncommon for both parties to fight over their fair share and take many years to reach a settlement.
-If you’re going through a high asset divorce, Arami Law Office can help you value your assets and advise you of your next steps.
-Contact Arami Law Office at (312) 212-1399 for more information.
+If you’re going through a high asset divorce, Arami Law can help you value your assets and advise you of your next steps.
+Contact Arami Law at (312) 212-1399 for more information.

 How did we do?